architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 Firstly, the example you’ve seen in the tutorial isn’t a contrived case made up for the blog post.
 It’s the exact story of one of our production components.
 To make the story more interesting, the component `middle` which does that is a low-level components which other components mix in as an internal dependency.
 After the fundamental change we explored in the [*No more fat stylesheets*](#/slim-stylesheets) section, all dependent components continued to work without a glitch.

-Secondly, what we’ve just seen is measuring dimensions – one of the hardest and most important things to get exactly right with CSS.
-But with tools like [`getComputedStyle`][in-a-nutshell.B1] you can actually test anything.
-We started out with testing only dimensions, but experience taught us to test virtually everything.
+Secondly, what we’ve just tested is positioning and dimensions – the hardest and most important things to get right with CSS.
+But with tools like [`getComputedStyle`][in-a-nutshell.B1] you can actually test anything you want.
+We started out by testing dimensions, but experience taught us to test virtually everything.
 That’s right, 100% code coverage on CSS components!
 (We’re even toying with the idea of a CSS code coverage tool.
 More details soon, hopefully!)

 [in-a-nutshell.B1]: http://devdocs.io/dom/window/getcomputedstyle "window.getComputedStyle – on DevDocs"